ssonkiya/ssonkiya.github.io/_posts/2017-11-30-Making-R-Code-Faster-:-A-Case-Study.md

 In my tweet, I mentioned some packages I'd been trying, including foreach and doparallel, packages for parallel processing.
 Some folks replying also suggested sparklyr (which integrates spark and R) and Rcpp (which integrates R and C++).
 I thought I needed to use these because I was dealing with big data (for R) - 10+ million rows with some text columns!

 But even if the data you start with is large, you may be able to make it smaller by eliminating extra columns or summarizing the data.
-In the next section, you'll see how I compressed my data into 3 numeric columns and less than a thousand rows.
+In the next section, you'll see how I compressed my data into 3 numeric columns and fewer than a thousand rows.

 ### Try to do everything (grouping and counting) you can in SQL and eliminate unnecessary information